solliancenet/microsoft-redis-cache-migration/02_PreMigration/03_Methods.md

 ```

 Once enabled, every time Redis receives a command that changes the dataset (e.g. SET) it will append it to the AOF.
 When you restart Redis it will re-play the AOF to rebuild the state.
 This same file can be used to rebuild / migrate a Redis instance in Azure.

+This option is more durable than the RDB file, but comes at some costs in larger files, repeated commands and slower performance when under huge write loads.

 ### Manual (SET)